 Loan agreements are between a lender and, the borrower.
 A loan agreement details how much you borrowed and at rate of interest you will pay it back over a set period of time.

-With a traditional loan, the principal and interest will be varying from month to month depending on loan term(how quickly you are paying the loan back)
+With a traditional loan or payday loan the principal and interest will be varying from month to month depending on loan term(how quickly you are paying the loan back).